whosonfirst/whosonfirst-placetypes/README.md

 Counties are considered `common_optional`.

+### country

+`102312307`

+Basically places that issue passports, notwithstanding the details (like empires which actually issue the passports...).
+In some areas country and dependency are used interchangeably.

+Continents are considered `common`.

 ### dependency

 `102312313`

-It's not a sub-region of a country but rather dependent on a parent country for defence, passport control, subsidies, etc.
+It's not a sub-region of a country but rather dependent on a parent country for defence, passport control, subsidies, etc. In some areas country and dependency are used interchangeably.

 Dependencies are considered `common_optional`.